AdamJosephMather/CodeWizard/README.md

 ## Language Server Protocol

 CodeWizard Version 8.0.0 and onwards support LSPs.
 Specifically, you can specify the command to start an LSP for CodeWizard to use for the current language.
 See the help menu in CodeWizard for more info on how to setup an LSP.
+Furthermore, CodeWizard does have a builtin autocomplete which activates when there is no LSP set, or when the user specifies to rely on CodeWizard's builtin rather than the LSP.

+## Other

 **Running Code**